HosamUsf/Coder-Square/README.md

 ## Engage with the Community

 - **Contribute:** Share your valuable discoveries with the community.
-- **Discussions:** Spark conversations, leave comments, and engage in discussions to enrich your understanding.
+- **Discussions:** Spark conversations, leave comments and engage in discussions to enrich your understanding.
 - **Stay Informed:** The new notification system keeps you informed about relevant activities on your posts and comments.

 ## Powerful Features, Seamless Experience